codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup.md

 4. Click **Save**.

-The callout will be displayed at the bottom of the QBO Bank Feeds Link UI.
-For example:
+The callout is displayed in a gray box at the bottom of the QBO Bank Feeds Link UI, for example:

 ![QBO Bank Feeds Link site showing custom callout text above the "Get credentials" button.](/img/old/b822e27-qbo-bank-feeds_link-site-callout-text.png)